 Defensive Firearms Training is Imperative

 Training and developing defensive skills, physically, mentally and technically are skills you must keep sharp.
 If you are not training at all or you are not trying to challenge yourself, you will start to lose your edge.
 You will also not be prepared for a critical incident.
-I recently heard a well known instructor state, “If you have not taken a serious personal defense training course, you are not serious about personal defense.
+I recently heard a well known instructor state, “If you own more than five firearms and you have not taken a serious personal defense training course, you are not serious about personal defense.
 You are Just a firearm enthusiast”.

 There is a segment of people out there, who think because they have taken a state concealed carry course, they are good to go.
 This is far from the truth and in most cases very dangerous thinking.
 State curriculum for carry classes and concealed carry permits do not even meet basic defensive skill requirements.
 They fall extremely short of actually giving you any important defensive skills.
 In most cases they give you no defensive skills, other than the ability to have a firearm with you.